BalasubramaniM/sweeten/README.md

 ## Getting Started

-Open [localhost:3000](http://localhost:3000) file in your browser and see how Peerlyst app works.
+Open [localhost:3000](http://localhost:3000) file in your browser and see how Sweeten app works.

 ## Demo

-Preview of the application can be found at [balsu.me/peerlyst](http://balsu.me/peerlyst).
+Preview of the application can be found at [balsu.me/sweeten](http://balsu.me/sweeten).

 ## Authors